Architects & Firms

 This flavorful role—adding patina and blue-collar grit to what otherwise will be a 21st-century development—explains why such care was put into an 82-year-old rusty relic that consisted of little beyond a corrugated steel skin punctured by banks of steel sash windows, held up by 66 structural columns deployed in four rows.
 The project isn’t a moneymaker on its own; rather, it is intended to set a tone for a previously obscure location that developer Brookfield Properties is marketing as both evocative and inventive.

-“We never intended it to be bright and shiny and new,” said Ariana Fehrenkamp, a senior project manager at Perkins&Will, Building 12’s lead architect.
+“We never intended it to be bright and shiny and new,” said Ariane Fehrenkamp, a senior project manager at Perkins&Will, Building 12’s lead architect.
 “We wanted something that is celebrating the industrial past, but also the present.”

 To perform the act of architectural levitation, general contractor Plant Construction rebuilt the decrepit crenellated roof and its diaphragm to make the long-decayed roofline rigid, then wrapped the outer walls in cables and inserted horizontal steel beams between each pair of columns to hold the old structure steady.
 After the columns were severed from the original slab foundation, hydraulic jacks were placed underneath the crossbeams supporting the columns, and the entire assemblage slowly was lifted 6 inches at a time, with bars of wood inserted underneath each column to hold it at its new, temporary position.